josephwright/josephwright.github.io/_posts/2009-10-22-automating-releases-to-ctan.md

   rem The file types for inclusion in the archive files: note that a CTAN rem archive should not contain "unpacked" files.
-Typeset files and their rem sources are not inlcuded here: they are dealt with separately
+Typeset files and their rem sources are not included here: they are dealt with separately

   set CTANFILES=dtx ins pdf
   set TDSFILES=%CTANFILES% sty